Imagine you invest in a tool for your business.

-HiveXchange, CovalentCareers, Planned Giving Marketing and Hyperverge have reported increase in revenue, faster sales cycles and higher pipeline visibility after using Freshsales.
+HiveXchange, CovalentCareers, Planned Giving Marketing, and Hyperverge have reported an increase in revenue, faster sales cycles and higher pipeline visibility after using Freshsales.
 They’re businesses from diverse industries, and they add strength to the 5,000 member-Freshsales family.

 P.S.
 We’re only a year old, so we’re always trying harder to make you happy 🙂